GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+## June 28, 2023
+**Today's progress**
+Boy.
+Today's assignment is a bit complex and so badly explained.
+I understand that the point is to learn but to be so at sea is no good.
+I've tried to add 'Cats' to the site and managed to mess up lots, I think the cats and cars are all muddled up, which is quite a thought.

 ## June 27, 2023
 **Today's progress**
 I'm stuck.
 I've got sooo far with the latest django test and yet the last piece